safesoftware/FMETraining/README.md

 The full course is made up of five main sections.
 These sections are:

+- Advanced Attribute Handling
+- Advanced Workspace Design
-- User Parameters
+- Advanced Reading/Writing
-- Performance
+- Advanced Parameter Use
 - Custom Transformers
-- Advanced Reading/Writing
-- Advanced Attribute Handling

 ## Current Status ##